alikerr/grex-docs/content/english/running-jobs/_index.md

 ---
 weight: 5000
+linktitle: "Running Jobs"
 title: "Running jobs on Grex"
-linktitle: "Running jobs"
 description: "Everything you need to know about running jobs on Grex."
-titleIcon: "fa-solid fa-house-chimney"
+titleIcon: "fa-solid fa-person-running"
 categories: ["Software", "Scheduler"]
-#tags: ["Content management"]
+tags: ["SLURM"]
 ---

 ## Why running jobs in batch mode?
 ---

 There are many reasons for adopting a batch mode for running jobs on a cluster.
-From providing user's computations with fairness, traffic control to prevent resource congestion and resource trashing, enforcing organizational priorities, to better understanding the workload, utilization and resource needs for future capacity planning; the scheduler provides it all.
+From providing user's computations with fairness, traffic control to prevent resource congestion and wasting, enforcing organizational priorities, to better understanding the workload, utilization and resource needs for future capacity planning; the scheduler provides it all.
 After being long-time PBS/Moab users, we have switched to the [SLURM](https://slurm.schedmd.com/documentation.html) batch system since **December 2019** with the **Linux/SLURM update** [project](changes/linux-slurm-update).

 ## Accounting groups
 ---